Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Materials and methods

 The HCP MRI data acquisition protocols and procedures have previously been described in full detail \cite{smith2013resting}.
-We used the minimally preprocessed images of `rsfMRI' and `dMRI' for 50 unrelated subjects that were provided by the HCP S1200 Release. fMRI resting-state runs (HCP file name: rfMRI-REST1 and rfMRI-REST2) were acquired in four separate sessions on two different days, with two different acquisitions (left to right, or LR, and right to left, or RL) per day \cite{glasser2013minimal}.
-In our simulations, we use the mean of two sessions ( right to left and left to right) to avoid biases.
-Mean of two sessions of the second day is employed as retest data.
-In both empirical and hybrid data, we use DTI data of the same subjects.
+We used the minimally preprocessed images of \textit{resting state fMRI}, `rsfMRI', and \textit{Diffusion Tensor Imaging (DTI)}, `dMRI', for 50 unrelated subjects that were provided by the HCP S1200 Release. fMRI resting-state runs (HCP file name: rfMRI-REST1 and rfMRI-REST2) were acquired in four separate sessions on two different days, with two different acquisitions (left to right, or LR, and right to left, or RL) per day \cite{glasser2013minimal}.
+To eliminate any potential systematic bias or artifacts that may merge due to the acquisition process, one can average the two sessions of each day \cite{Physiological2011Triantafyllou} or average the results of applying any connectome discovery methods to two sessions \cite{Conti2019Variability}.
+In our study, for each subject, the mean of the first day's two sessions is used as test data (Mean 1), while the second day's two sessions are used as retest data (Mean 2).
+Averaging allows for a comprehensive analysis that incorporates data from both acquisition directions, enhancing the reliability and validity of the results.
+Note that in both empirical and hybrid data, we use DTI data of the same subjects.